WallabyLester/WallabyLester.github.io/_posts/2022-03-18-emg-controlled-hand-exoskeleton.md

 Embedded Control, Machine Learning, EMG, Feedback Control, C, Python

 ## Overview
 The goal of this project was to design an EMG controlled hand exoskeleton that would aid stroke patients in playing the piano.
 Stroke patients are often paralyzed, often on one side of the body or in only the face, an arm, or a leg.
-The idea behind this project is to allow patients to play the piano using a paralyzed hand, controlled by their other hand (read more about a non-actuated version of this project - [GQ article](https://www.gq.com/story/pianist-joao-carlos-martins-bionic-gloves)).
+The idea behind this project is to allow patients to play the piano using a paralyzed hand, controlled by their other hand (read more about a non-actuated exoskeleton hand - [GQ article](https://www.gq.com/story/pianist-joao-carlos-martins-bionic-gloves)).
 I designed a 3D printable hand exoskeleton (inspired by Alex Czech's Elysium exoskeleton) which can be controlled using four Myoware EMG sensors and an Arduino Uno.
 The sensors give readings of the electrical activity of the active muscle fibers during contraction which I used machine learning to classify into an index finger, middle finger, fourth finger, and pinky.
 See the code in my [GitHub repository](https://github.com/WallabyLester/EMG_Controlled_Hand_Exoskeleton).

 ![Piano Playing](/files/EMG-controlled-hand/piano.gif)